EconomyLens.com

 The move against the US giant marks the latest move by the 27-nation EU to rein in Big Tech. ©AFP

-Washington (United States) (AFP) – Meta announced Friday it will integrate content from major news organizations into its artificial intelligence assistant to provide Facebook, Instagram, and WhatsApp users with real-time information.
+Washington (United States) (AFP) – Meta announced Friday it will integrate content from major news organizations into its artificial intelligence assistant to provide Facebook, Instagram and WhatsApp users with real-time information.
 The social media giant said Meta AI will offer breaking news, entertainment, and lifestyle stories when users ask news-related questions, drawing from partnerships with outlets including CNN, Fox News, Le Monde, People, and USA Today.

 Related

-Meta indicated it plans to continue adding partnerships and develop new features as competition intensifies among technology firms to enhance the capabilities of their AI assistants.
+The company said it plans to continue adding partnerships and develop new features as competition intensifies among technology firms to enhance the capabilities of their AI assistants.
 Meta AI is available across the company’s platforms, serving billions of users globally.
 The announcement comes as artificial intelligence companies, including OpenAI’s ChatGPT and Google’s Gemini, increasingly move to incorporate live web content and news feeds.

 OpenAI has deals with News Corp., Le Monde, The Washington Post, and Axel Springer, while The New York Times has partnered with Amazon, and Google has partnered with The Associated Press.
 Europe’s Mistral has partnered with Agence France-Presse.
 At the end of August, the startup Perplexity unveiled a subscription package called Comet Plus, named after its AI-infused internet browser, Comet, which gives access to partnered media content for $5 per month.
 Perplexity has committed to redistributing 80 percent of the revenue generated by Comet Plus to news publishers.